patrsc/pydantic-string-url/README.md

 ## Introduction

-Since [Pydantic](https://docs.pydantic.dev/) v2 the URL-realated types are not based on the standard [Python](https://www.python.org/) `str` class any more.
+Since [Pydantic](https://docs.pydantic.dev/) v2 the types realated to [URLs](https://docs.pydantic.dev/latest/api/networks/) are not based on the standard [Python](https://www.python.org/) `str` class any more.

 This decision comes with some issues: